vlanjewar213/ResNet50/README.md

 # ResNet50
-ResNet50 for Marathi Handwritten Numbers
+ResNet50 for Marathi Handwritten Numbers implemented by Vrushali Lanjewar

-Develped and Implemented Vrushali Lanjewar